|

 xfsinvutil program.

-An additional media file is placed at the end of each dump
+An additional media file is placed at the end of each dump stream.

-the current dump session.
+dump session.
 If the online inventory files in

-/var/lib/xfsdump/inventory are missing information for the
+/var/lib/xfsdump/inventory are missing information for the current

-file is automatically added to the files in
+automatically added to the files in /var/lib/xfsdump/inventory.

-/var/lib/xfsdump/inventory.
-If you wish to incorporate the
+If you wish to incorporate the inventory information from the

-data, you may do so using the -t option:
+media file without restoring any data, you may do so using the -t

 # xfsrestore -t -f /dev/tape